ctrhodes/dotfiles.user/README.md

 # dotfiles
 dotfiles, based on daler/dotfiles

-This adds my preferences on top of Ryan Dale's dotfiles setup, [(see here)](https://github.com/daler/dotfiles).
+This adds my preferences on top of Ryan Dale's dotfiles setup, [(see here)](https://github.com/daler/dotfiles) for install instructions.
 To use, follow "Option 1: Use everything" in daler/dotfiles documentation.

 After a full setup of dotfiles, clone this repo
 ```